rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 * **`form`** is the form class associated to the poll.

 `name` and `form` are required to define a poll.
 Other parameters allowing one to customize the form submissions and rendering, are described in the next section.

+In fact, this structure represents poll templates, which might or not be published in the website.
+Read more about poll publishing in chapter 5.

 ### Poll customization parameters